 Link (to full video): https://youtu.be/NS4FhUmuTnk

-Host Elliott Morgan erroneously claims that it's a "misconception" that the Emancipation Proclamation freed any slaves because it applied only to the areas in rebellion, and, also erroneously, claims that it applied only to the rebellious states because "Lincoln wanted to hurt" them.
+Host Elliott Morgan erroneously claims that it’s a “misconception” that Lincoln’s Emancipation Proclamation freed any slaves because it applied only to the areas in rebellion, and, also erroneously, claims that it applied to the rebellious states because “Lincoln wanted to hurt” them.

-The only part of this that's right is that the Emancipation Proclamation applied only to regions of the Confederacy still deemed in rebellion and not to the four slave states that never left the Union or to the regions already back under federal control, such as West Virginia, which had counter-seceded from Virginia and joined the Union as a new state.
+The only part of this that’s right is that the Emancipation Proclamation applied only to regions of the Confederacy still deemed in rebellion (and not, for example, to the four slave states that never left the Union or to the regions already back under federal control, such as New Orleans and the surrounding area).
 But that limitation was a matter of legal necessity.
-The president of the United States is not a king and can't rule by decree.
+The president of the United States is not a king and can’t rule by decree.
 In fact, during the Lincoln-Douglas debates Lincoln had pointed out that even Congress had no clear constitutional basis for outlawing slavery in the several states.
 (The territories, being under direct federal governance, were another matter.)
 As commander in chief, however, Lincoln did have the authority under the Law of War (and the Confiscation Acts of 1861 and 1862) to order the seizure of enemy property in furtherance of the war effort.
-The Proclamation hence inter alia ordered federal troops to seize chattel slaves (which were legally property -- that's what "chattel" means) and grant them manumission.
+The Proclamation hence inter alia ordered federal troops to seize chattel slaves (which were legally property — that’s what “chattel” means) and grant them manumission.

 In fairness to Elliott Morgan, the blame lies not solely with him but with whoever wrote the episode and with the “fact checker” listed in the credits, and for that matter everybody in the room who had a chance to speak up and point out the glaring Fox-News-level mistake.
 This is a fundamental piece of American history and no graduate of an American middle school should get it wrong.